Mumia Abu-Jamal: Death penalty dropped

 On December 7, 2011, District Attorney of Philadelphia R. Seth Williams announced that prosecutors, with the support of the victim's family, would no longer seek the death penalty for Abu-Jamal and would accept a sentence of life imprisonment without parole.
 This sentence was reaffirmed by the Superior Court of Pennsylvania on July 9, 2013.

 After the press conference on the sentence, widow Maureen Faulkner said that she did not want to relive the trauma of another trial.
 She understood that it would be extremely difficult to present the case against Abu-Jamal again, after the passage of 30 years and the deaths of several key witnesses.
 She also reiterated her belief that Abu-Jamal will be punished further after death.

 Life as a prisoner

-In 1991, Abu-Jamal published an essay in the Yale Law Journal, on the death penalty and his death row experience.
-In May 1994, Abu-Jamal was engaged by National Public Radio's All Things Considered program to deliver a series of monthly three-minute commentaries on crime and punishment.
+In 1991, Abu-Jamal published an essay in the Yale Law Journal on the death penalty and his death row experience.
+In May 1994, he was engaged by NPR's All Things Considered program to deliver a series of monthly three-minute commentaries on crime and punishment.
 The broadcast plans and commercial arrangement were canceled following condemnations from, among others, the Fraternal Order of Police and Senate Minority Leader Bob Dole.
 Abu-Jamal sued NPR for not airing his work, but a federal judge dismissed the suit.
-His commentaries later were published in May 1995 as part of his first book, Live from Death Row.
+His commentaries were later published in May 1995 as part of his first book, Live from Death Row.